-25 Easy Ways to Get Free Stuff
+25 Easy Ways to Get Free Stuff Online

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

-Where to Get Free Stuff Online
+Sites to Get Free Stuff

-I found many sites but narrowed the list down to the most user-friendly and with the least personal information needed to participate.
+I found many sites, but narrowed the list down to the most user-friendly and with the least personal information needed to participate.

-1. PINCHme
+1. Freecycle

 Currently, PINCHme only sends samples to the contiguous 48 U.S. states.

-3. Swagbucks
+4. Swagbucks

-With Swagbucks, you can earn points by searching online (something you probably already do anyway), shopping, taking surveys, watching videos and more.
+Swagbucks is undoubtedly one of the easiest ways to get stuff online.
+With Swagbucks, you can earn points by searching online (something you probably already do anyway), shopping, taking surveys, watching videos, and more.

-With the points you earn with Swagbucks, you can get free gift cards to many popular stores such as Amazon, Walmart, Target and hundreds more.
+With the points you earn with Swagbucks, you can get gift cards to many popular stores such as Amazon, Walmart, Target, and hundreds more.
+Bonus: You can also get a $10 sign-up bonus, and anyone 13 years or older can join Swagbucks.

 5. Similac

 Are you expecting a baby soon?
 Similac offers up to $400 in baby formula samples and coupons.
 You will also get nutrition guidance information.
+Other baby formula producers may also provide free samples.

 6. Rebaid

 Do you shop at Amazon?
 Rebaid lets sellers offer products for free or at a steep discount.
-You must buy the product and Rebaid rebates your purchase within three days.
+You must buy the product, and Rebaid rebates your purchase within three days.

-Full rebates are available for health supplements, clothing, pet supplies and more.
+Full rebates are available for health supplements, clothing, pet supplies, and more.

 7. Free Samples.org